tcdowney/downey-io-jekyll/blog/_posts/2017-09-17-how-to-deploy-static-site-cloud-foundry.md

 ## Deploying a Sample Jekyll Site

 Now, as an example, we will deploy [this sample Jekyll site](https://github.com/tcdowney/jekyll-cf-static-site-example).
 Feel free to follow along and deploy it yourself to get a feel for the process.
+At the end, you should end up with something like [this](https://jekyll.cfapps.io).

 {% highlight bash %}
 $ git clone https://github.com/tcdowney/jekyll-cf-static-site-example.git